rawify/BitSet.js/README.md

 [![Build Status](https://travis-ci.org/infusion/BitSet.js.svg)](https://travis-ci.org/infusion/BitSet.js)
 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

 BitSet.js is an infinite [Bit-Array](http://en.wikipedia.org/wiki/Bit_array) (aka bit vector, bit string, bit set) implementation in JavaScript.
-That means that if you invert a bit vector, the leading ones get remembered.
+Infinite means that if you invert a bit vector, the leading ones get remembered.
 As far as I can tell, BitSet.js is the only library which has this feature.
 It is also heavily benchmarked against other implementations and is the most performant implementation to date.

 Examples
 ===